SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

     * Copy the files from the config folder to the repo and commit them.
     * Create a user that has read access to the repository.
     * *Record the repository URL and username/password in the reference.*
+* [ ] (Optional) It is a good idea to go through the rest of this document, updating the configuration, credentials, etc. to match the environment.
+If you don't you'll just have to do it as you go along and there will be an extra commit to do when merging the deploy branch.
 * [ ] Prepare AWS
     * [ ] Create an AWS account.
 All the RDW services will run in this account.
         * *Record the account and signin link in the reference.*